arnav10goel/Twitter_Bot/readme.md

 and then we return out of the function.
 The result ==> we can see our tweet in out profile on twitter!

-To run:
+## How to Run:
-main function is used to run all the code base.
+Main function is used to run all the code base.
 - You can right click on the file to run the code
 - You can run python main.py